Edomina/alx-system_engineering-devops/0x00-shell_basics/README.md

 move the file betty from /tmp/my_first_directory delete the file betty delete the directory my_first_directory that is in the /tmp directory.
+A script that changes the working directory to the previous one A script that changes the working directory to the previous one.